-More information about cell can be found in the Nervos whitepaper.
+More information about the cell can be found in the Nervos CKB RFC.

-cell is the most basic element in CKB system. cell can be used to store states or scripts.
+A cell is the most basic element in CKB system.
+Cell can be used to store state or scripts.

-It is feasible to let a cell store both the state and the logic of an application, but if this application wants to leverage the power of layer2 solutions, this is not recommended.
-This may result in the same problem of "Looking at ownership in the EVM".
+It is feasible that a cell could store both the state and the logic of an application, however, if this application will leverage the power of Layer 2 solutions, this is not recommended.
+This may result in the problem described in "Looking at ownership in the EVM".

 capacitylimits the size of the cell.

-typedefines the type of cell by defining how the
+typedefines the type of cell by defining the conditions under which the

 lockdefines the ownership of a cell.

 Transaction is for updating the cells on-chain (i.e. the state on-chain).
-By sending a transaction to a CKB node, the transaction will be verified and confirmed by the whole blockchain system, and the new cells that contain new states can become valid on-chain.
+By sending a transaction to a CKB node, the transaction will be verified and confirmed by all nodes and the new cells containing new state will become valid on-chain.

-Each transaction has a group of input cells (old states) and a group of output cells (new states).
-This is different from the transaction of Ethereum, where the transactions only contain the event for updating the states stored on-chain.
-After received a transaction, an Ethereum node would calculate the new state based on the transaction data and the old state on the blockchain system, then replace the old state with the newly calculated state.
-This basically means that Ethereum generates state on-chain, while CKB leaves state to be generated off-chain and verified on-chain.
+Each transaction has a group of input cells (old state) and a group of output cells (new state).
+This is different from transactions in Ethereum, in which transactions only contain an event to kick off updating state on-chain.
+After receiving a transaction, an Ethereum node will calculate a new state based on the transaction data and prior on-chain state, then replace the old state with the newly calculated state.
+While Ethereum generates new state on-chain, Nervos CKB requires state to be generated off-chain and then subsequently verified on-chain.

-A transaction basically has three parts: a group of input cells (
+A transaction contains three parts: a group of input cells (

 inputs), a group of output cells (

-The sum capacity difference of the input and output cells are collected by the miner as mining fees.
-It is also possible to pay mining fee with UDTs as long as the miner agree on it.
+The sum capacity difference between the input and output cells are collected as mining fees paid to the block miner.
+It is also possible to pay mining fees with UDTs as long as a miner is willing to accept them.

-Apart from the rules defined by CKB system, a transaction also needs to be verified by
+Apart from the rules defined by the CKB protocol, a transaction will also need to be verified according to the